jonhue/notifications-rails/notification-handler/README.md

 add_column :user, :unread_notification_count, :integer
 ```

----

 ## Configuration

-You can configure NotificationHandler by passing a block to `configure`.
+You can configure notification-handler by passing a block to `configure`.
 This can be done in `config/initializers/notification-handler.rb`:

 ```ruby
 NotificationHandler.configure do |config|